 5. Compatibility Issues Threaten Business Interactions

 We already discussed clients, but what about everyone else?
-Legacy systems typically support file and data formats up to a point – and then those formats evolve beyond what the legacy system can handle, which often only takes a couple years or so.
-That means business are stuck using older formats that their clients, partners, or suppliers may not be able (or willing) to use.
+Legacy systems typically support file and data formats up to a point – and then those formats evolve beyond what the legacy system can handle, which often only takes a couple of years or so.
+That means businesses are stuck using older formats that their clients, partners, or suppliers may not be able (or willing) to use.

 6. It’s Unhealthy for Employee Training

 Let’s go psychological for a second: What does the embrace of legacy systems say to a workforce?
 In part, it tells them that it’s okay to not change.
 That it’s fine to put off today’s concerns and leave them for a distant tomorrow because yesterday’s habits and solutions are still working.
 Is that really the view any business wants to encourage in their employees – especially when training them in new skills?